Bylaws of

 Section 1.
 Number.

-The Cooperative’s officers are a President, Vice President, Secretary, Treasurer, and any others the board deems necessary.
-The Secretary and Treasurer roles may be combined.
+The officers of the Cooperative shall be a President, Vice President, Secretary, Treasurer, and such other officers as may be determined by the board of directors from time to time.
+The offices of Secretary and Treasurer may be held by the same person.

 Section 4.
 President.